ewedell/BSCAMPP_code/README.md

 The output jplace file should appear in the BSCAMPP_code directory.

-A more comprehensive usage for all three versions is as follows:
+A more comprehensive usage is as follows:

 >usage: EPA-ng-BSCAMPP.py [-h] -i INFO -t TREE -d OUTDIR -a ALIGNMENT
 >                                [-o OUTPUT] [-m MODEL] [-b SUBTREESIZE]